 Vinegar and Water

-Use vinegar and water in a 50/50 mix.
-If you have an area that needs more, then up the vinegar content.
+Use vinegar and water in a 50/50 mix as an awesome dead mouse smell remover.
+If you have an area that needs more, then increase the vinegar content.

 Generally speaking, I use this mix for areas that should not be cleaned with bleach.